-When many people think of fall foliage, images of Maine or Vermont come to mind.
-But there are a host of locations beyond New England to savor autumn’s hues.
+When many people think of fall foliage, images of Maine or Vermont come to mind, but some of the best fall colors in the US are waiting to be found far beyond New England.
 From the lake-filled Midwest to the South’s Appalachian range, the alpine landscapes in the Southwest to the vineyards of California, the options for marveling at leaves bursting in shades of gold, orange, and crimson are almost endless.
 While we suggest optimal viewing times to see the leaves turn in various locations, these are based on what’s typically expected.
-It’s a good idea to check weather forecasts and tap into local tips for best viewing weeks in a specific year.
+It’s a good idea to check weather forecasts and tap into local tips for the best viewing weeks in a specific year.

 1. Smoky Mountains, Tennessee

 The Smoky Mountains of Tennessee are a spectacle of color for several weeks.
 Since the leaves turn first at the higher elevations as early as late September, later at lower elevations, progressively through the end of October, you have a bigger window of time for leaf-peeping.
 The trees themselves also vary with the elevations, so you’ll be able to appreciate different tones above and below 4,000 feet.
 The Smoky Mountains are wonderful for hiking, so the best way to get out there is to amble through the forests ablaze in the color of carrots, lemons, and wine to a viewpoint to take it all in.